SriramAnanth2912/pdf-viewer/README.md

 ## Further Implementation

-Need to access the html file from public/ directory using vite serve public and to resolve the error message: 6:42:35 PM [vite] Pre-transform error: Failed to load url /src/main.jsx (resolved id: /src/main.jsx).
+Need to access the html file from public/ directory using vite serve public and to resolve the error message: 6:42:35 PM [vite].
+Pre-transform error: Failed to load url /src/main.jsx (resolved id: /src/main.jsx).
 Does the file exist? [vite].